SQLtattoo/azd-az104-all-in-one/README.md

 This repository contains infrastructure as code (Bicep) to deploy a comprehensive environment for Azure Administrator (AZ-104) training and demonstrations.

-This scenario is part of the broader Azure Demo Catalog, available at [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).

 ## Pre-deployment Steps

 1. **Find your Object ID**: